-Homes with second and third story windows can pose a fall-risk hazard for young children.
-Most window falls occur to children ages 2 to 5.
-Remember, screens are not designed to withstand the weight of a child–they are intended only as insect screens and are designed to be easily removed.
-To protect your child, make sure your windows can’t be opened more than 4 inches.
-Newer homes may have built-in limiters however, for most windows, a window stop or window guard will need to be installed.
+Windows 72″ above the ground can pose a fall risk for young children.
+Most window falls happen to children ages 2 to 5.
+Remember, screens cannot withstand the weight of a child–they keep insects out, and can be easily removed.
+To protect your child, make sure your windows can only open less than 4 inches.
+Newer homes may have built-in limiters, but most windows will need a window stop or window guard to be installed.

 - Keep furniture and anything a child can climb on away from windows.

-- Only allow windows to open 4 inches or less and install window stops or guards to keep children from opening them further.
+- Allow windows to open less than 4 inches and install window stops or guards to keep children from opening them further.
 (Be sure an adult can open them in an emergency).

 - Teach your children to play a safe distance from any window and that “screens keep bugs out; they do not keep kids in”.

 - Remember, windows also serve as an emergency escape.
 Be sure windows can open without special knowledge or tools.

 - When buying new windows, ask for ones with built in 4-inch limiters (WOCDs).

 Randall Children’s Hospital Safety Center

 The Safety Center provides home safety products for purchase including window stops and window guards.
 They offer personalized, 1:1 consultation regarding proper installation and use.

 Regular hours are: Monday-Thursday, 9 a.m.-noon or by appointment.